energietransitie/needforheat-generic-firmware/docs/developing-releasing/secure-boot-firmware.md

-# Secure boot
+# Secure boot firmware for Twomes

-This section describes how to build the firmware for an ESP32 with a secure bootloader.
-[Click here](bootloader/README.md) to read more about how to build and flash a secure bootloader.
+This section describes how to build Twomes firmware for an ESP32 with a secure bootloader.
+There is anonther page that describes [how to build and deploy a secure bootloader for Twomes](secure-bootloader.md).
+For more general information, you may also want to read the [Espressif secure boot documentation](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/security/secure-boot-v1.html).

 ## Prerequisites
 - [ESP-IDF](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/index.html#manual-installation) installed.